About: The History of the Integratron

 The Integratron is the fusion of Art, Science and Magic

-This historical structure is a resonant tabernacle and energy machine sited on a powerful geomagnetic vortex in the magical Mojave Desert.
+This structure, listed on the National Register of Historic Places by the National Park Service, is a resonant tabernacle and energy machine sited on a powerful geomagnetic vortex in the magical Mojave Desert.

 The Integratron is located in Landers, California, 20 miles north of Joshua Tree National Park.
 Its creator, George Van Tassel (1910-1978), claimed that the structure is based on the design of Moses’ Tabernacle, the writings of Nikola Tesla and telepathic directions from extraterrestrials.
 This one-of-a-kind 38-foot high, 55-foot diameter, all wood dome was designed to be an electrostatic generator for the purpose of rejuvenation and time travel.